Japan's MUFG hires 180 staff in London in Europe expansion drive

-LONDON, Nov 13 (Reuters) - Japan’s Mitsubishi UFJ Financial Group (MUFG) is hiring staff in London in a drive to expand its investment banking operations across Europe, the Middle East and Africa (EMEA) and boost income outside its home market, a senior executive said.
+LONDON (Reuters) - Japan’s Mitsubishi UFJ Financial Group (MUFG) (8306.T) is hiring staff in London in a drive to expand its investment banking operations across Europe, the Middle East and Africa (EMEA) and boost income outside its home market, a senior executive said.

 The plan by Japan’s biggest bank is a filip for London, at a time when many banks are considering moving jobs out of the city ahead of Britain’s departure from the European Union.